 - Engineering majors need only one Area C Upper Division GE course and one Area D Upper Division GE course of the Upper Division GE Component.

-- You can plan your GE courses to simultaneously fulfill your Diversity and Common Ground (DCG) requirements by choosing lower division Area C or upper division Area C or D courses that are also Dviserity and Common Ground courses.
+- You can plan your GE courses to simultaneously fulfill your Diversity and Common Ground (DCG) requirements by choosing lower division Area C or upper division Area C or D courses that are also Diversity and Common Ground courses.
 For example: Women, Culture, History (WS 107) fulfills 3 units of the Area C Lower Division requirements, while also counting for 3 units of the Diversity and Common Ground (Domestic) requirements.
-And Cultural Geography (GEOG 105) fulfills 3 units of the Area D Lower Division requirements, while also counting for 3 units of the Diversity and Common Ground (Non-Domestic) requirements.
+And Global Awareness (GEOG 300) fulfills 3 units of the Area D Upper Division requirements, while also counting for 3 units of the Diversity and Common Ground (Non-Domestic) requirements.
 For complete and current information on Area C and D courses that may double count for DCG requirements, see listings in the HSU catalog.

 - Don't put off completing the second semester of General Chemistry (CHEM 110).
 The labs will be difficult to schedule later in your program.